-Unified cloud security ensures companies mitigate risk and maximize potential value.
+Unified security in the cloud offers companies a way to mitigate risk and maximize potential in cloud environments.
+Discover more here.

 More and more organizations are moving their data and workloads to the cloud.
 Security is first on everyone’s mind, but the best intentions don’t always translate to action.
 Managing security across multiple cloud platforms and applications is challenging, particularly if each platform requires different security measures.
 Unified security in the cloud is the ideal, of course.
 However, it can sometimes cause the same challenges it’s trying to solve.